-As winter finally turns to spring, gardeners everywhere breathe a collective sigh of relief.
-At last, we can get back outdoors where the birds are singing and flowers are blooming!
+As the days begin to lengthen and winter turns to spring, gardeners everywhere breathe a collective sigh of relief.
+At last, we can look forward to having flowers in bloom!

-Our enthusiasm and pent up energy is a good thing, because spring to-do lists can be overwhelming.
+Enthusiasm and months of pent up energy is a good thing, because spring to-do lists can be overwhelming.
 Here are six tasks that deserve to be near the top of your early spring checklist.
 Tackle them now and you’ll reap the benefits all season long.

 One reason to divide perennials is to generate additional plants for your own garden and to share with friends.
 But there’s another more important reason.
 Many perennials need to be divided regularly to maintain an attractive appearance.

 Slow-growing, long-lived perennials such as peonies, clematis, baptisia and goatsbeard almost never need dividing.
 Those that grow faster may need to be divided as often as every three or four years.
 If ignored, they start encroaching on their neighbors, develop dead spots in the middle, and may stop blooming.
-Perennials that should be divided regularly include sedum, aster, yarrow, iris, heuchera, shasta daisy, creeping phlox and ornamental grasses.
+Perennials that should be divided regularly include sedum, aster, yarrow, iris, shasta daisy, rudbeckia, daylilies, garden phlox, creeping phlox, and ornamental grasses.

 The best time to divide perennials is early spring when plants are just starting to wake up.
 There are two approaches.
 The easiest is to use a spade to chop the plant in half.
 Remove one chunk and then adjust the one that remains so it sits in the middle of the space.
 The other option is to dig up the entire plant and put it on a tarp.
 Then you can either cut it into pieces or pull it apart into more manageable clumps.
 Discard the weak parts and replant only the most vigorous sections.

-Combining annuals with perennials makes it easier to keep your garden colorful all season long.
-Most perennials bloom only at a certain time during the season – peonies in May, astilbes in June, echinacea in July.
-Annuals, on the other hand, bloom steadily all season long.
+Most perennials bloom just once per season – peonies in May, astilbes in June, liatris and crocosmia in July.
+Annuals, on the other hand, bloom steadily from early summer to frost.

 Some of the best flowers for late season color are summer-blooming bulbs.
 These heat-loving plants typically maintain a low profile during the first part of the season, but by midsummer, they are blooming their heads off.
 Since there’s no need for these plants to produce seeds (like an annual) or begin preparing for winter dormancy (like a perennial), they can continue flowering with abandon right through the fall.